MAKENTNU/web/README.md

 ### 🚀 Starting the webserver

+_We recommend developing using locally installed dependencies, as it's a lot faster and easier to debug, but if you'd like to use Docker (e.g. for testing stuff in a prod-like environment), follow the instructions under [the "Using Docker" section](#-using-docker) instead._

 1. Create an SQLite database file with the proper tables:
    ```shell
    uv run manage.py migrate